sin00b/VerilatorGen.rb/README.md

 ## Writing test bench

 Notes:
-* you have to add /*verilator public*/ direction to the internal signals in modules;
+* You have to add /\*verilator public\*/ direction to the internal signals in modules.
-* only top module ports can be accessed without /*verilator public*/ direction.
+* Only top module ports can be accessed without /*verilator public*/ direction.

 ```
 $ cat test.v